 Encrypting this data to make it unreadable helps protect companies so that, even if they do fall victim to a breach, their most precious data is not compromised.
 But there are a large number of standards and technologies used for encryption, and some are more secure than others.
 So how do firms ensure their information is protected, while at the same time allowing people who do have authorization to read it easily?

-When sending data securely - whether this is via email, file transfer or a cloud sharing service - there are two key types of encryption that you need to be aware of, symmetric and asymmetric.
-There is also a third method of protecting data, known as hashing, which is often talked about alongside these two, though it has some key differences.
+When sending data securely - whether this is via email, file transfer or a cloud sharing service - there are three key types of encryption that you need to be aware of:

 The symmetric encryption method uses a single key both to encrypt and decrypt the data.
 This makes the operation simpler and allows data to be encrypted and decrypted very quickly.
-However, if this type of encryption is deployed, it is imperative that the key itself is kept secure; if it is compromised, it is easy for a hacker to read the data.
+However, if this type of encryption is deployed, it’s imperative that the key itself is kept secure; if it is compromised, it’s easy for a hacker to read the data.

 Therefore, symmetric encryption is more useful in narrow circumstances where the sender and the recipient of data can share the key without risk of interception, such as meeting face-to-face.
 Ensuring keys are changed frequently is also important.